peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Media type registrations can specify how applications should interpret fragment identifiers (specified in {{Section 3.5 of !RFC3986}}) associated with the media type.

 Media types are encouraged to adopt fragment identifier schemes that are used with semantically similar media types.
-In particular, media types that use a named structured syntax with a registered "+suffix" MUST follow whatever fragment identifier rules are given in the structured syntax suffix registration.
+In particular, media types that use a structured syntax with a registered "+suffix" MUST follow whatever fragment identifier rules are given in the structured syntax suffix registration.

 ## Security {#secreq}